fenjalien/obsidian-typst/README.md

 Renders `typst` code blocks, and optionally math blocks, into images using [Typst](https://github.com/typst/typst) through the power of WASM!
 This is still very much in development, so suggestions and bugs are welcome!

 ## Small Things to NOTE
-- This plugin uses Typst 0.6.0
+- This plugin uses Typst 0.7.0
-- Typst does not currently support exporting to HTML only PDFs and PNGs.
+- Typst does not currently support exporting to HTML only PDFs, PNGs and SVGs.
 So due to image scaling, the rendered views may look a bit terrible.
 If you know how to fix this PLEASE HELP.
 - File paths should be relative to the vault folder.
-- System fonts are not loaded by default as this takes about 20 seconds (on my machine).
-There is an option in settings to enable them (requires a reload of the plugin).
 - You can not import on mobile as file reading is NOT supported on mobile, this is due to `SharedArrayBuffer`s not being available on mobile but is available for some reason on desktop.

 ## Using Packages